Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 Special effects exploration

-black text on white inn labels
+black text on white in labels

 accessibility is key

 see some options available

-see microsfot visual impairements settings, to be considered
+see microsoft visual impairements settings, to be considered

-theyve donne mathematical tests, this  wont pass
+they've donne mathematical tests, this  won't pass

 export as pdf or screenshot